 What We Do

-trout species being reared at the hatchery are lake and brown trout.
-These trout help to replenish and encourage sustainable fish populations and provide angling opportunities for recreational users.
+Currently, Saratoga National Fish Hatchery produces trout and eggs to fill needs for Federal, State, and Tribal waters across the country.
+The trout species being reared at the hatchery are brown trout, rainbow trout and Yellowstone cutthroat trout.
+These fish help to replenish and encourage sustainable populations and provide angling opportunities for recreational users.

-As the aquatic habitat changes due to natural (drought, flood, habitat destruction) or human (over-harvest, pollution, habitat lost to development and dam construction) infuences, the natural production of fish declines.
+As the aquatic habitat changes due to natural (drought, flood, habitat destruction) or human (over-harvest, pollution, habitat lost to development and dam construction) influences, the natural production of fish declines.
 Stocking of these trout is one of the many management strategies used by biologists to help replenish the populations for years to come.

 Services